gaurav-163/CavScan-Intelligent-Diagnostic-System/Readme.md

 ### Example
 To analyze an image, simply navigate to the upload section in the interface and select a dental image file.
 The system will return a report within moments.

+## Evaluation
+CavScan has been evaluated through experimental validation, demonstrating its efficiency, scalability, and real-time diagnostic capabilities.
+Results indicate significant improvements in accuracy compared to traditional methods.

+## Future Work
+Future developments will focus on:
+ * Enhancing model accuracy through further refinement of algorithms.
+ * Expanding the dataset to include a wider variety of dental conditions.
+ * Exploring additional features for improved user experience.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.